ucarbonregistry/Project-202/README.md

 # Project-202
-5 MW Small Scale Hydro power project by M/s Regent Energy Limited
+5 MW Small Scale Hydro power project by M/s Regent Energy Limited The proposed project activity with title under UCR “5 MW Small Scale Hydro Power project by M/s Regent Energy Limited.”, is a grid connected Hydro Electric Power project located in Kinnaur district in the state of Himachal Pradesh (India).
+The project is an operational activity with continuous reduction of GHG, currently being applied under “Universal Carbon Registry” (UCR).
+________________
+Purpose of the project activity:
+The proposed project activity is promoted by M/s Regent Energy Limited.
+(Here in after called as project proponent ‘PP’).
+The proposed project activity is installation and operation of 2 Horizontal axis Pelton Turbine having individual capacity 2500 kW with aggregated installed capacity of 5 MW i.e., (2 X 2500) in District - Kinnaur, Himachal Pradesh state of India.
 ______________
 Previous History:
 CDM Project 3022 : Rakchad Small Hydro Electric Project